Nilakantha Das: Odisha Assembly

 Pandit Nilakantha retired from the Central Assembly in 1945 and came to Odisha's political arena.
 The next few years, however, he took leave from politics, devoted himself to literary pursuits, and wrote many of his valuable books.
-Later, with Pandit Godabarish Mishra, he created his own independent party called the “Swadhina Janasangha” and was elected to Odisha Assembly in 1952.
+Later, with Pandit Godabarish Mishra, he created his own independent party called the "Swadhina Janasangha" and was elected to Odisha Assembly in 1952.
 He stayed out of the Congress party politics till 1954, when Pandit Jawaharlal Nehru requested him to rejoin Congress.

 In 1957, Nilakantha was re-elected uncontested to the Odisha Assembly, and became the speaker of the Assembly.
 He stayed in that position till July 1961, although the administration collapsed in Match of that year.
 As a scholar of the Indian constitution, he brought to the attention of the Government of India and the Law Department the provision in the Indian constitution that "whenever the Assembly is dissolved, the Speaker shall not vacate his office until immediately before the first meeting of the Assembly after the dissolution".
 (The tradition till then was for the Speaker to leave his office along with the Assembly.)
 It was finally accepted by the Government of India, and now practiced in all cases of dissolution of the Assemblies in different States.

-A chronological account and details of Pandit Nilakantha's legislative contributions, both in Odisha and the Indian sphere, may be found in the PhD thesis on the subject, titled “PANDIT NILAKANTHA DAS, THE LEGISLATOR.”
+A chronological account and details of Pandit Nilakantha's legislative contributions, both in Odisha and the Indian sphere, may be found in the PhD thesis on the subject, titled "PANDIT NILAKANTHA DAS, THE LEGISLATOR."

 Indian independence movement

 After coming to Sambalpur in January 1921, Gopabandhu and Nilakantha started the Satyagraha movement there.
 Many prominent persons, students and Government servants of the region participated in the movement by their inspiration.
-Nilakantha then joined the Swaraj Party (or Pro-Changers) of the Central Congress, led by Pandit Motilal Nehru and Mr. Chittaranjan Das.
+Nilakantha then joined the Swaraj Party (or Pro-Changers) of the Central Congress, led by Pandit Motilal Nehru and Chittaranjan Das.
 After being elected to the Central Assembly in 1924 as a member of the Swaraj Party, he became its Senior Secretary.
 He came in close contact with many of the Indian freedom fighters while stationed in Delhi and Shimla and worked closely with them for India's independence.